 Despite impressing at youth level, he never made a senior appearance for the Blues and had mixed loan spells at Cheltenham Town and Tranmere Rovers.

-The 22-year-old completed a permanent move to Portuguese club Vitoria de Guimaraes in 2020 but has spent most of his debut season on the sidelines due to injury.
+The 23-year-old completed a permanent move to Portuguese club Vitoria de Guimaraes in 2020 but spent last season on loan at Burton Albion.
+He returned to England last September, joining Walsall on a permanent deal.

 A former Barcelona academy player, Quintero joined Chelsea’s youth ranks in 2013 and was tipped for a bright future at Stamford Bridge.